Work is challenging, whether or not you are working remotely.

 Being productive is like running a marathon.
 It takes constant effort.
 Something in lines of the company, culture, and people working together to create a productive environment.
 But that’s not all, individuals can do their own bit, which is the largest contributor to staying productive.

 How can you explore new ways to manage your work-life balance?
+Can we think of making a guide to stay productive in such crises?
 What are other ways to collaborate for employees with each other?
 Let’s discuss

 Schedule a day